Costs and reimbursements

 - Does your healthcare insurer offer you the best conditions for following a long-term (multi-year) specialist mental health care treatment (SGGZ) by a non-contracted mental health institution?

 Please note!
-The reimbursement percentage for treatment in the GGZ is therefore no longer the only thing that counts!
-More and more healthcare insurers have adjusted their conditions for an SGGZ treatment at a non-contracted mental health care institution and require that permission be requested from them in particular for long-term (multi-year) treatment!
+The reimbursement percentage for treatment in the GGZ is not the only thing that counts!
+More and more healthcare insurers have adjusted their conditions for an treatment at a non-contracted mental health care institution and require that permission be requested from them in particular for long-term (multi-year) treatment!
 Some health insurance companies want to receive precise information about diagnosis, treatment duration and the deployment ratio between the practitioner in charge and other mental health practitioners before treatment starts.
 Considering we are dealing with complex care, we cannot grant such requests of health care insurers!

 General basic healthcare (GBGGZ)